-14. Upon the order last mentioned being completed one duplicate thereof shall be filed in the Central Court.
-(2) The other duplicate shall if the person committed be in custody be delivered or sent by post or messenger to the gaoler in whose custody such person shall be or if such person be out on bail it shall be delivered to him or sent by post or messenger addressed to him at his last known address.
+14. Upon the order last mentioned being completed one dupli- Order quashing cate thereof shall be filed in the Central Court.
+(2) The other be filed and duplicate shall if the person committed be in custody be delivered or sent by post or messenger to the gaoler in whose custody such person shall be or if such person be out on bail it shall be delivered to him or sent by post or messenger addressed to him at his last known address.